-Benson Zhang, CEO of Dipont Education, shared his thoughts on developing ‘schools of the future’ at a conference.
+Benson Zhang, CEO of Dipont Education, shared his thoughts on developing ‘schools of the future’ at a recent conference in Shanghai.

 In the keynote speech, Zhang drew on Dipont’s experiences of establishing and managing two brand-new independent schools in China.
-He was speaking at the RAISE International Education Resources Expo held in Shanghai.
+He made the comments at the RAISE International Education Resources Expo.

 He said that schools of the future should be “ability-oriented rather than knowledge-oriented”.
 They should also support students to adapt to challenges and changes and to become future international leaders.

 Over the past 15 years, Dipont has been committed to the internationalization of China’s education.
 The company has explored new models for schools and curricula that create student-centered learning experiences.
 In addition, it has promoted Chinese and international educational, and cultural exchange.